 - Q&A rich results - A Q&A page rich result.

 - Rich results - Any type of rich result defined in structured data listed in the search gallery.
 This includes all rich-result subtypes such as job listing and AMP article rich results.

 - Search result link - Any link shown in search results.

 - Web Light results - A lightweight, transcoded version of a webpage, optimized for viewing over slow data connections.

-The same page can have multiple search appearance features in a single query, but only one impression is counted for each feature type.
+The same page can have multiple search appearance features in a single session, but only one impression is counted for each feature type.
 For example, a page can have both a rich result and a search result link in one query.